jpmmcneill/duckdb-fmri/docs/NOTES.md

 This project is not super likely to be useful (at least in the short term), as I am using it as a strong refresher to my cpp knowledge.
 Suggestions and / or contributions are welcome!

 I am also looking for labs / hospitals who have experienced the above outlined problems.
-I am loosely familiar with the trinity [Cusack Lab](https://www.cusacklab.org/) which will hopefully give some insight into problems that exist in this space.
+I am loosely connected to the trinity [Cusack Lab](https://www.cusacklab.org/) which will hopefully give some insight into problems that exist in this space.

 ## Roadmap